mengweijin/code-generator-maven-plugin/README.md

 #### Notes
 * The default code generation is under the target/code-generator/ directory of the current project.
 * The default package path is com.github.mengweijin.
-* Configure database table names to be exactly the same as table names in the database.
-  For example, when an H2 database creates a table with a script, the script name is written in lowercase, but the generated table name may be in upper case, so you need to configure the upper case table name here.

 ### 2. General Use
 ~~~~xml